NanoCommons/user-handbook/docs/training-courses/SABYDOMA-training.md

 [SABYDOMA - SSbD Workshop - Part 1](https://www.youtube.com/watch?v=4QRcJLRqBkU)
 18 Feb.
 2022.<br>
 The SABYDOMA project, funded by the EU H2020 programme (grant agreement no. 862296), organised virtually its workshop – A Stakeholder’s Perspective of Safe-and-Sustainable-by-Design (SSbD) – on 18th February 2022.<br>
 Different experts from Academia, Industry, EU Institutions, Standardization and Regulatory bodies, and NGOs will present their understanding and definition of SSbD.
 This is currently a ‘hot’ topic which will be enriched by the opinions of those from a diverse range of communities.
-Furthermore, policy consequences of adopting one concrete “concept” will be evaluated.{: .more-link .more-link--video}
+Furthermore, policy consequences of adopting one concrete “concept” will be evaluated.
 {: .more-link .more-link--video}

 [SABYDOMA - SSbD Workshop - Part 2](https://www.youtube.com/watch?v=fZkQ6M8AcmU)